Kaal Bhairav Rahasya: Season 1

 The story is based on a Tamil novel Ragasiyamaga Oru Ragasiyam which was also made into a serial called Marmadesam by Indra Soundarrajan, and aired on television in the 90s.

-The story begins with Indra (Iqbal Khan), a reporter, who goes to Bandiipur's Kaalbhairav temple.
+The story begins with Indra, a reporter, who goes to Bandiipur's Kaalbhairav temple.
 He stays in the temple after the villagers leave.
 Alone at night, he hears strange sounds and the next morning he is found dead.
-Inspector Akshay (Arun Singh Rana) decides to stay in the temple to investigate.
+Inspector Akshay decides to stay in the temple to investigate.
 That night once again sounds of drums are heard followed by a gunshot.
 In the morning they find Akshay has gone missing.

-A young man named Nandu (Rahul Sharma) arrives and tells the villagers that he has come to work as the village priest's assistant.
-He befriends the village chief, Dada Thakur's daughter, Namrata (Chhavi Pandey), and the priest's daughter, Gauri (Sargun Kaur Luthra).
+A young man, named Nandu arrives and tells the villagers that he has come to work as the village priest's assistant.
+He befriends the village chief, Dada Thakur's daughter, Namrata and the priest's daughter, Gauri.

-A few days after Indra's death, his widow Preeti (Puja Joshi) and daughter Minty settle down in the village to find the truth of Indra's death.
-Namrata's brother, Aditya (Ahwaan Kumar), likes Preeti but she mistrusts everyone in the village.
+A few days after Indra's death, his widow Preeti and daughter Minty settle down in the village to find the truth of Indra's death.
+Namrata's brother, Aditya likes Preeti, but she mistrusts everyone in the village.
 Nandu is revealed to be Indra's younger brother, Rahul, and is also investigating Indra's death secretly.
 Namrata and Aditya find out his identity but promise to keep his secret.
 Rahul and Namrata find Indra's camera footage but it leads them nowhere.

-Nandu / Rahul wins the dahi haandi contest during Janmaashtami celebrations and asks Data Thakur permission to spend a night in the temple as his reward.
+Nandu/Rahul wins the dahi haandi contest during Janmaashtami celebrations and asks Data Thakur permission to spend a night in the temple as his reward.
 Nandu survives but gets badly injured.
 Data Thakur discovers Rahul's identity and asks Indra's family to leave the village.
 Rahul believes that someone disguises as Kaal Bhairav and kills people in the temple.
-At first he suspects the village head/Sarpanch and Shakti Thakur but they turn out to be innocent.
+He initially suspects the village head/Sarpanch and Shakti Thakur, but they turn out to be innocent.

 Gauri falls in love with Rahul, as does Namrata but Rahul is focussed on his search.
 Lakhanpal locks Gauri in the temple after sunset to avenge his insult.
 Gauri prays to Kaal Bhairav all night and is saved.
 She starts having dreams that turn to reality.
 Finally, it is revealed that the mystery behind all the murders is Namrata.
 When Aditya chances upon her truth, she is forced to kill her own brother.

 While Rahul and Gauri are on the run from Lakhanpal, Data Thakur also discovers Namrata's secret and tries to fight her.
 She and her men overpower him and she reveals that she is avenging her mother's death who was killed by Data Thakur.
-She also wants to get the nine golden Shiva Lingas (idols) and wants Rahul to return her love.
+She also wants to get the nine golden Shiva Lingas idols and wants Rahul to return her love.
 She also reveals that she has left a trace of evidence implicating Data Thakur for all the murders.